-The center will provide afternoon snacks.
-Free breakfasts and lunches are available when school is in session.
-A menu is available at the beginning of each month.
+The center will provide a morning and afternoon snack.
+Nutrition Services offers a fee-based lunch when school is in session.
+A menu is available at the beginning of each month and families must notify classrooms by 8:15 am of whether their child needs a hot lunch for the day.
 Children that prefer cold lunches should bring a bag lunch clearly labeled with their name.
 Pop and juice boxes will not be allowed in cold lunches as milk is required.
 Milk will be available and will be billed separately.
 Children 12-24 months are served unflavored whole milk and children 2 and up are served unflavored 1% milk.
 Foods that need to be microwaved will not be allowed except in the infant room.
 Cold lunches must meet USDA requirements.
 Supplements will be provided if necessary at a cost to the parent/guardian of \$0.75 per item.